DALTON SCHOOL, AMSTERDAM-WEST

-De Dukaat is a 400-metre-long complex located on Pieter Callandlaan, the main axis through the new housing district of De Aker in Amsterdam West.
-One of the amenities embedded in the district is the Horizon Dalton School.
-With more than 550 pupils and 24 classrooms, this is one of the biggest primary schools in Amsterdam.
+The Dalton School Horizon is located in Dukaat, a 400-metre-long complex located on the Pieter Callandlaan, the main axis through the housing district of De Aker in Amsterdam-Osdorp.
+Dukaat is also a Tangram design.
+With more than 550 pupils and 24 classrooms, Horizon is one of the biggest primary schools in Amsterdam.
 The two-level block forms a smooth transition from the large complex of amenities to the neighbourhood behind.